gosiamigdal/session_lesson-/README.md

 As each browser asks the server for something, it offers its selection of post-its for the server to peruse.
 The server uses these post-its as notes for itself to decide what to do.

 In Flask, the session takes the form of a dictionary named `session`.
 Here's how to use it.
+Let's update our `process_login` handler one last time.
+I promise.
+Pinky promise.

+    def process_login():
+        username = request.form.get("username")
+        password = request.form.get("password")

+        username = model.authenticate(username, password)
+        if username != None
+            flash('message') = "User authenticated!"
+            session['username'] = username
+        else:
+            flash('message') = "Password incorrect, there may be a ferret stampede in progress!"

+        return redirect(url_for("index"))

+All we've did was we've specified the username in the browser session on a successful authentication.
+And our last tweak, we modify our `index` handler:

+    def index():
+        if session.get("username"):
+            return "User %s is logged in!"%session['username']
+        else:
+            return render_template("index.html")

+Log in successfully, and you should be treated to a sparse message regarding your success.
+And now it will never go away.

+Essentially, the session is our server's memory (memento-style).
+Instead of actually remembering things, we just leave notes in the session for ourselves.
+Every time we encounter a browser, we check it for an notes to see if we need to do anything special with it and act accordingly.

+Hrmmm.
+It might be nice to clear this session.
+Make a new handler that responds to any url of your choice, and have it call the method `session.clear()` before redirecting back to the index.

 ## Your mission

 Create a sqlite3 database, thewall.db, with the following schema